Avinaykumar26/Dashboard-for-Kundalini-analytics-and-visualization/README.md

 - Author / Developer : A VINAY KUMAR
 - Mail : avinaykumar2004@gmail.com
 - Working primary URL : https://dashboard-for-kundalini-analytics-and.onrender.com
-- Copy paste the url in browser to view and use . it may take some time to load the page.
+- Copy paste the url in browser to view and use . it may take some time to load the dashboard.
 - LinkedIn : www.linkedin.com/in/a-vinay-kumar-xyz
 ---
 ## ✨ Features